mwpnava/Data-Science-Projects/README.md

   - [Predictions of Admissions to Master's Degree (Supervised Learning):](https://github.com/mwpnava/Data-Science-Projects/tree/master/Graduate_admissions) Using a Linear Regression Algorithm, this project was developed to predict the chance of admission of foreign students to Master's Degree Programs in American Colleges.

-*Tools: Python 3, Scikit-learn, pandas, numpy, matplotlib and seaborn*
+*Tools: Python 3, Scikit-learn, pandas, numpy, matplotlib streamlit, seaborn, nltk*

 - ### Data Analytics, Visualization and miscellaneous